containers/nri-plugins/docs/quick-start.md

 - [Setup](setup.md) for details on setup and usage
 - [Node Agent](node-agent.md) for setting up cri-resmgr-agent for dynamic configuration and more
-- [Webhook](webhook.md) for setting up our resource-annotating webhook
 - [Support for Kata Containers\*](setup.md#kata-containers) for setting up CRI-RM with Kata Containers